Infineon/mtb-t2g-lite-example-uart-transmit-receive-dma/README.md

 Infineon provides a wealth of data at www.infineon.com to help you select the right device, and quickly and effectively integrate it into your design.

-For TRAVEO™ T2G body high MCU devices, see [TRAVEO™ T2G CYT4BF Series](https://www.infineon.com/cms/en/product/microcontroller/32-bit-traveo-t2g-arm-cortex-microcontroller/32-bit-traveo-t2g-arm-cortex-for-body/traveo-t2g-cyt4bf-series/).
+For TRAVEO™ T2G body entry MCU devices, see [TRAVEO™ T2G CYT2BL Series](https://www.infineon.com/cms/en/product/microcontroller/32-bit-traveo-t2g-arm-cortex-microcontroller/32-bit-traveo-t2g-arm-cortex-for-body/traveo-t2g-cyt2bl-series/).

 ## Document history